Search thousands of security reviews

 User only gets an IOU.

-The provider might or might not hold BTC on behalf of the user.
+The provider holds BTC on behalf of the user.

 User gets a non-transferable IOU.